kyle-mckay/COMP210-U1/docs/README.md

 # COMP210 Project 1 - A Terminology Website

 Hello, welcome to this page!
 The main page acts as a method of navigation, as well as another way to overview the project requirements.
-Instead of coding in HTML or using a standard SaS website providor, I opted to go with a less traditional approach and use [GitHub Pages]!
+Instead of coding in HTML or using a standard SaS website providor, I opted to go with a less traditional approach and use [GitHub Pages](https://pages.github.com/)!

 If you would like to view one of the topics, you can select one of the links in the sidebar, or check out the requirements in the [About](/about.md) page.